JWinegar06/expenses/README.md

 npm run dev

-Open the application in your browser:
+Then open:

 http://localhost:3000

 ## Firebase

-This project uses Firebase for:

-- Google Authentication
-- Income storage
+Firebase is used for authentication and financial data storage.

+The application stores:

-- Expense storage
+- User income
 - Expense categories

-Make sure your Firebase configuration is set up in the project before running the application.
+- Individual expenditures
+- Category totals

+Financial records are associated with the authenticated user's Firebase UID.

+## Project Structure

+app/
+  globals.css
+  layout.js
+  page.js

+components/
+  ExpenseCategoryItem.js
+  Modal.js
+  Navigation.js
+  SignIn.js

+components/modals/
+  AddExpensesModal.js
+  AddIncomeModal.js
+  ViewExpenseModal.js

+lib/store/
+  auth-context.js
+  finance-context.js

-## Royal Treasury
+## Theme

+The interface is inspired by the visual style of Final Fantasy XV and the Crown City of Insomnia.

-The dashboard tracks:
+The design uses:

-- Available Funds
-- Income / Deposits
+- Dark navy backgrounds
-- Expenditures
+- Lucian blue highlights
-- Expense Categories
-- Expense History
+- Gold accents
+- Angular menu elements
-- Treasury Analysis
+- Royal Treasury terminology

-Categories with a balance of `$0.00` remain visible in the ledger but are excluded from the expense chart until spending is recorded.
+- RPG-style expenditure indicators
+- Minimal menu-style typography

 ## Disclaimer

-This is a fan-made project inspired by **Final Fantasy XV**.
+This is a fan-made project created for educational and portfolio purposes.

-Final Fantasy XV and related names and properties belong to Square Enix.
+Final Fantasy XV, Lucis, Insomnia, and related properties belong to Square Enix.

 This project is not affiliated with or endorsed by Square Enix.